Single and Multiple Subject Teaching Credentials

 Subject Matter Competency

-All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching and the teaching seminar (EDUC 552).
+All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching or internship and the teaching seminar (EDUC 555).
 In the state of California, this requirement can be met by successful completion of one of the alternatives described below.

-• Multiple Subject- CSET subject tests 101, 102, and 103 or a state-approved undergraduate subject matter preparation program
+• Multiple Subject- All multiple subject CSET subtests or a state-approved undergraduate subject matter preparation program

-• Single Subject- CSET single subject tests must be passed or a state-approved undergraduate subject matter preparation program
+• Single Subject- All single subject CSET subtests in specific matter area must be passed or a state-approved undergraduate subject matter preparation program

-Prior to completion of the credential program, students must complete the following:
+Prior to being recommended for the Preliminary Credential, students must complete the following:

-• Multiple Subject–CPR requirement, and CalTPA instructional cycles I and II passed
+• Multiple Subject–CPR requirement, Individual Development Plan, and CalTPA instructional cycles I and II passed

-• Single Subject–CPR requirement, CalTPA instructional cycles I and II passed
+• Single Subject–CPR requirement, Individual Development Plan, CalTPA instructional cycles I and II passed